- What is social development

 Help them make good friends

-Characteristics of a high-quality friendship include prosocial behavior, intimacy, as well as low levels of conflict, rivalry, and other negative qualities.
-Low-quality friendships can directly damage a child’s self-esteem, social adjustment, and future close relationships with others14.
+Characteristics of a high-quality friendship include prosocial behavior, intimacy, low levels of conflict, rivalry, antisocial behavior, peer pressure, and other negative qualities.

 Help them develop strong emotional functioning